La Plata, Maryland: Attractions

 La Plata is largely a residential community.
 Some residents work for the Charles County government, while others commute to Waldorf or the Washington, D.C. and Baltimore areas for work, including to Andrews Air Force Base and Naval Air Station Patuxent River.
 The town is experiencing a transformation into a thriving business and commercial center, thanks to the development of office buildings and the town's recent reconstruction.

 Mount Carmel Monastery (1790), a Catholic convent, is just outside La Plata, near the main campus of the College of Southern Maryland.

 La Plata has county offices, the University of Maryland Charles Regional Medical Center, the main campus of the College of Southern Maryland, a community theater (Port Tobacco Players), a large outdoor athletic complex, two nursing homes, and a host of stores, churches, and restaurants, in addition to a twice-weekly farmers' market.
-At the north edge of town are Walmart and Target department stores, three supermarkets, a Lowe's home-improvement store, and an all-night drugstore.
+At the north edge of town are Walmart and Target department stores, three supermarkets, a Lowe's home-improvement store, and many other shops.
 Rosewick Road is connected with St. Charles Parkway to adjacent Waldorf, providing drivers an alternative to using U.S. Route 301.

 Public schools in La Plata include La Plata High School, Milton Somers Middle School, Walter Mitchell Elementary, and Mary Matula Elementary.
-The portion of town west of Route 301 is zoned for James Craik and Maurice J. McDonough schools.
+The portion of town west of Route 301 is zoned for James Craik Elementary and Maurice J. McDonough High School.
+La Plata is within the Charles County Public Schools school district.

-There is also La Plata Train Station Museum.
+There is also the La Plata Train Station Museum.